Craig Ferguson: Post–Late Late Show

+Between January 2021 and April 2022, Ferguson hosted the American game show The Hustler, which aired on ABC.
+The show followed five contestants who collaborate to build up a cash prize by answering a series of trivia questions presented by Ferguson, while one of the contestants is secretly designated as the Hustler beforehand and given the answers to all the questions.
+By the end of the game, two of the honest contestants have been eliminated; the other two must correctly choose the Hustler in order to stop the Hustler from winning the entire prize.
+The series premiered on 4 January 2021, before moving to its regular timeslot on 7 January 2021, airing on Thursdays at 10 p.m.
+In April 2022, it was reported that the series was cancelled, having aired 19 episodes across two seasons.

+Other television work

 Craig Ferguson has made guest appearances on The Tonight Show with Jay Leno, Late Show with David Letterman, Late Night with Conan O'Brien, Rachael Ray, Countdown with Keith Olbermann, The Howard Stern Show, The Daily Show, The View, Loveline, Real Time with Bill Maher, The Soup, The Talk, The Price Is Right, Kevin Pollak's Chat Show, The Dennis Miller Show and The Late Show with Stephen Colbert.
 He also co-hosted Live with Regis & Kelly with Kelly Ripa and was guest host on the April Fools' Day episode of The Price Is Right in 2014.

 In 2009, Ferguson made a cameo live-action appearance in the episode "We Love You, Conrad" on Family Guy.
 Ferguson hosted the 32nd annual People's Choice Awards on 10 January 2006.
 TV Guide magazine printed a "Cheers" (Cheers and Jeers section) for appearing on his own show that same evening.
 From 2007 to 2010, Ferguson hosted the Boston Pops Fireworks Spectacular on 4 July, broadcast nationally by CBS.
 Ferguson was the featured entertainer at 26 April 2008 White House Correspondents' Association dinner in Washington, DC.

 Ferguson co-presented the Emmy Award for Outstanding Lead Actress in a Drama with Brooke Shields in 2008.
 He has done voice work in cartoons, including being the voice of Barry's evil alter-ego in the "With Friends Like Steve's" episode of American Dad!; in Freakazoid! as Roddy MacStew, Freakazoid's mentor; and on Buzz Lightyear of Star Command as the robot vampire NOS-4-A2.
 He was the voice of Susan the boil on Futurama, which was a parody of Scottish singer Susan Boyle.
 He makes stand-up appearances in Las Vegas and New York City.
-He headlined in the Just for Laughs festival in Montreal and in October 2008 Ferguson taped his stand up show in Boston for a Comedy Central special entitled A Wee Bit o' Revolution, which aired on 22 March 2009.
+He headlined in the Just for Laughs festival in Montreal and in October 2008 Ferguson taped his stand-up show in Boston for a Comedy Central special entitled A Wee Bit o' Revolution, which aired on 22 March 2009.